dark-tayoo/Blog-Post/README.md

 # Blog Post API

 ## Overview
 This repository contains a backend RESTful API built with Django and Django REST Framework (DRF).
-It provides a foundational blog system allowing clients to create, read, update, and delete (CRUD) blog posts.
+It provides a foundational blog system allowing clients to create, read and update blog posts.

 ## Features
 * **CRUD Operations:** Full support for managing blog posts.